Department of Computer Science

 • STOR 435

-• Five additional three or more credit hour COMP courses numbered 426 or higher.
+• Five additional three or more credit hour COMP courses numbered 426 or higher (excluding courses for honors thesis, internships, co-ops, and independent study).
 Any one offering of COMP 590 may be counted toward this requirement without prior approval.
 Additional offerings of COMP 590 may be counted toward this requirement with the approval of the director of undergraduate studies.

 • COMP 401, 410, and 411